aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 # Module 01 - Unit 6 Configure DNS settings in Azure

 ## Lab scenario
-In this unit, you will configure DNS name resolution for Contoso Ltd. You will create a private DNS zone named contoso.com, link the VNets for registration and resolution, and then create two virtual machines and test the configuration.
+In this lab, you will configure DNS name resolution for Contoso Ltd. You will create a private DNS zone named contoso.com, link the VNets for registration and resolution, and then create two virtual machines and test the configuration.

 ## Lab Objectives

-In this exercise, you will:
+In this lab, you will complete the following tasks:

 + Task 1: Create a private DNS Zone
 + Task 2: Link subnet for auto registration